christopher5106/christopher5106.github.io/_posts/2017-12-1-python-dash-evaluate-true-skills-reinforcement-learning-agents-distributed-cluster.markdown

 - if Trueskill were computation costly, or agents heavy to move from one machine to another one, we could have partitionned the game, as in a real world competition, with semi-finals, finals, ... and shuffling the partitions after a few matches inside each partition.

-- I'm not sure what it means to have an agent compete against himself, so I removed this case.

-- it is not so easy to test the correctness of the implementation in another way than by implementing a test game, in particular for the tie games.
+- it is not so easy to test the correctness of the implementation in another way than by implementing a test game, in particular for the tie matches.
 For example, after a tie game between an agent and himself, at the beginning, when its skill is 25.0, the Trueskill skill becomes 25.000000000000004 or 24.999999999999993.

-For me, there are still some open questions:
+For me, there are still some open questions, I'm not sure :

-- in TrueSkill, I left the understanding of the "quality" of a game in their framework.

-- I'm not sure how TrueSkill updates the skills in a tie game / drawn game between an agent and himself...
+- how TrueSkill updates the skills in a tie game / drawn game between an agent and himself, so so I removed this case in my implementation, and

-- I'm not sure about the behavior of Dask default distributed scheduler and the Python interpretation in the case of unresponsive tasks (`sleep` method or time-based algorithm).
+- about the behavior of Dask default distributed scheduler and the Python interpretation in the case of unresponsive tasks (`sleep` method or time-based algorithm).
 It looks like the Python interpreter has optimized the sequence of instructions of the game, and the pool of threads takes into account such unresponsive tasks.
-I also tested the resource limitation, adding `resources={'GPU': 1}` to the job submition and simulating limited resource workers with `dask-worker 172.17.0.2:8786 --resources "GPU=8"` but still without success.
-So, the only way would be to use real costly operations to emulate a heavy games.
+I also tested the resource limitation feature implemented in Dask, by simulating limited resource workers with `dask-worker 172.17.0.2:8786 --resources "GPU=8"` command line, and adding `resources={'GPU': 1}` to the job submission, but this did not help block and wait the scheduler.
+So, the only way would be to use real costly operations to emulate a heavy game.

+Last but not least, it would be interesting to use the quality estimation of a game given by TrueSkill to reduce the number of matches required to estimate the skills.
+The more likely a match to be drawn one, then this is a good match.

 Hope this will help you.